 Patient and Public Involvement (PPI) Strategy

 During 2013/14 we set up our PAIR (Patients Active in Research) group, a mix of patients and professionals, to guide us.
 We have worked closely with this group as well as a large range of other partners in the region and further afield, to agree a new strategy for patient and public involvement (PPI) to take the BRC and our related Biomedical Research Unit (BRU) to the end of their current term in 2017.
-BRC-U_PPI_Strategy_2014-2017
+See the BRC-U PPI Strategy 2014-2017

 In devising this new strategy our aim has been to focus on heeding best practice in PPI where it is known while developing activities to help our research themes deliver their aims.
 Furthermore, recognising the huge and fast-growing world of PPI, we have focused on areas not covered by others while building partnerships where beneficial.